AbidDevelope/kharidoBey_e_commerce/README.md

 # kharidoBey_e_commerce
-this is a e-commerce project.
+This is a e-commerce project.
 Developed by Mr. Abid